-Because the proposed action will occur at the MHW line, there are no potential direct or indirect routes of effect to the shallow, euryhaline essential feature of smalltooth sawfish designated critical habitat.
+Because the proposed action will occur at or above MHW, there are no potential direct routes of effect to the shallow, euryhaline essential feature of smalltooth sawfish designated critical habitat.
+In addition, there are no other potential indirect routes of effect to the shallow, euryhaline essential feature.